utat-ss/HERON-documentation/getting-started/install-win.md

 2. Add `<install>/bin` and `<install>/utils/bin` to your `PATH` variable.
 Do this from `Control Panel > System > Advanced System Settings > Environment variables`, by choosing to edit the Path variable on the **top** list in the window that pops up.
 Move `<install>/bin` to the top of the list, and `<install>/utils/bin` to second place.

-3. Download [this zip file](https://drive.google.com/file/d/1f61X8gvA3odfeqVYECHdmM-gnlFUbaJG/view?usp=sharing).
-You must be logged in to the Space Systems general member Google account to access it.
+3. Download [this zip file](https://drive.google.com/file/d/1fWXrAz3peHORZjkVtChWaw8oGPStPxiM/view?usp=sharing).
 Unzip this file.
 Within the extracted folder, take the `WinAVR-20100110` folder and replace the `<install>` folder with it.

 Note: You might need 7-Zip or other unzipping software to extract all packages.